kineticedge/kafka-streams-dashboards/README.md

 * Extensively leverages Docker and Docker Compose.
 * Applications are built with Java 17 and run on a Java 17 JVM.
 * Kafka leverages Confluent Community Edition containers, which run with a Java 11 JVM.
-* Has Grafana dashboards for Kafka Cluster, Kafka Streams, Consumer, and Producer.
+* Has Grafana dashboards for Kafka Cluster, Kafka Streams, Consumer, Producer, and JVM.
   * Supports a variety of cluster configurations to better showcase the Kafka Cluster metrics and validate dashboards are build with the various options.